KamaleiZestri/BinaryReceptor/README.md

 # Binary Receptor
 *Only for Windows, due to C# Bluetooth API limitations.*

 Works with [BinaryEye](https://github.com/markusfisch/BinaryEye) to recieve scans and output them as keypresses.
 Utilizes either bluetooth or http.

+For a windows tray version, see [here](https://github.com/KamaleiZestri/BinaryReceptorWindows)

 ## Usage
 1. Navigate to the folder with BinaryReceptor.exe.